 Models that have two RJ45 LAN connections (not including any RJ45 LAN connections on OPS devices) support LAN daisy-chaining.
-The RJ45 LAN connection labeled LAN1 should be used as an input to the display from the network or host PC.
-The other LAN connection labeled LAN2 is the output to connect to the LAN1 on the next display in the daisy chain.
+The RJ45 LAN connection labeled LAN1 should be used as an input to the display from the network or

 The display functions as a two port LAN hub for LAN traffic.